+When asked about consent back in the day we might have said something like “no means no”, and while that’s still the case, consent goes far beyond this now.
 Affirmative consent is when the verbal and physical cues a person is giving you show that they are comfortable, consenting and keen to continue.
 It’s all about the proactive asking and giving of consent between people.
-A “no” is still a ‘no’, but the absence of an enthusiastic and ongoing “yes” is a ‘no’ as well.
+A “no” is still a ‘no’, but the absence of an enthusiastic and ongoing“yes” is a ‘no’ as well.

 Every person has the right to choose to have sex the way they want, and to make that choice freely every time without feeling pressured due to their circumstances or out of fear of repercussions.
 Saying “yes” to a kiss or allowing your partner to touch you, caress you, take your top off etc. does not imply a yes to everything.

 The most basic thing to remember is that consent is voluntary, enthusiastic and continuous.

 - They are underage (in QLD this is 16)